Pranet-Hiranandani/Valuable-Trash/README.md

 ## Problem Statement

-Excess waste is very harmful to our environment.
+Excess waste is harmful to our environment.
 While there are many campaigns for this very few give practical and simple solutions.
 Even people who are concerned about the environment find it extremely hard to repurpose their waste.
 They run out of ideas and end up throwing it as trash.

 - From over 300 million tonnes of plastic produced annually, around 50% of it is single-use plastic.
 - More than 8 million tonnes of plastic end up into the oceans which have a horrendous impact on life in water and around it.